Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     - Can provision up to 20,000 IOPS per volume
 - **_Throughput Optimized HDD(ST1)_**:
     - Used for big data, data warehouses, and log processing etc.
-    - where data is written in sequence
+    - Where data is written in sequence
-    - they cannot be boot volumes
+    - They cannot be boot volumes
 - **_Cold HDD(SC1)_**:
-    - lowest cost storage for infrequently accessed workloads
+    - Lowest cost storage for infrequently accessed workloads
     - File server
     - Cannot be a boot volume
 - **_Magnetic(Standard)_**: